Portrait: Bermiok Tea Garden

 The small Indian State of Sikkim lies just north of the Darjeeling region in the Indian Himalaya.
 Until recently Sikkim had only one tea garden called Temi which was established in 1969 as a government project.
 Temi has been an annual feature in the Camellia sinensis catalogue for many years.

 Bermiok Tea Garden is relatively low for a Himalayan garden at just 750-900 elevation, they currently have 12 acres of tea planted.
-In the last few years have gone from strength to strength.
-Camellia Sinensis are lucky to have exclusivity for these rare batches of Himalayan leaf.
+Set among the forests of Teesta Valley, this small family estate is cultivated using biodynamic principles and very basic traditional methods to produce the tea.
+Through various farming projects, including coffee, this talented producer has built up an impressive expertise in a very short time.
+In the last few years their teas have gone from strength to strength.
+Camellia Sinensis is very lucky to have exclusivity for these rare batches of Himalayan leaf.

 Bermiok area